Supplier Code of Conduct

 2. Create, retain, and dispose of business records in full compliance with all applicable legal and regulatory requirements.

-7. Not distribute or cause to be distributed, any form of literature, materials or other information on PDF owned or leased property (such as brochures, publications, advertisements, surveys, announcements, or flyers) unrelated to PDF business in PDF work areas (such as offices, cubicles, copy rooms, and/or conference rooms) at any time.
-Distribution of such materials using the PDF network or e-mail system is also strictly prohibited.
+7. Not distribute or cause to be distributed, any form of literature, materials or other information on PDF Solutions owned or leased property (such as brochures, publications, advertisements, surveys, announcements, or flyers) unrelated to PDF Solutions business in PDF Solutions work areas (such as offices, cubicles, copy rooms, and/or conference rooms) at any time.
+Distribution of such materials using the PDF Solutions network or e-mail system is also strictly prohibited.

 2. Provide a safe and healthy work environment and fully comply with all applicable safety and health regulations and practices.

-3. Prohibit the use, possession, distribution, and/or sale of alcohol and/or illegal drugs while on PDF owned or leased property.
+3. Prohibit the use, possession, distribution, and/or sale of alcohol and/or illegal drugs while on PDF Solutions owned or leased property.

 4. Use only voluntary labor.
 The use of forced labor whether in the form of indentured labor, bonded labor, or prison labor by a Supplier and/or its subcontractors is prohibited.